sal55/langs/MyLangs/readme.md

 * No build system needed - just submit the lead module to the compiler; output is an EXE or DLL file
 * Out-of-order definitions throughout (no separate declarations needed of anything that is defined in the program)
 * Circular and mutual module imports
+* Most products are implemented as one self-contained executable
 * **strinclude** to import any text file (any binary file with Q) as a string literal
 * **tabledata** to define parallel sets of enums and array data, or just parallel arrays
 * No block scopes, only one function-wide scope